savnkr/about.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student Artificial Intelligence and machine learning
+role: Student- Artificial Intelligence and machine learning

 # Organizations/Affiliations to show in About widget
 organizations: